 Prepare the no bake nougat layer

 To start, we’ll prepare the soft and chewy nougat layer.
 Combine the oats, peanut butter, and dates in a food processor.
 Process the ingredients until a sticky, pinch-able dough forms.
 You should be able to press the dough together with your hands.
-If more moisture is needed, add 1-2 tbsp water and process again.
+If more moisture is needed, add 1-2 tablespoon water and process again.

 Prepare the date caramel